-Though it’s common to focus on achieving optimal physical health, possessing good mental health is just as important to our overall well-being.
-Mental health is the foundation of a healthy life, because it shapes how you experience everything from daily tasks to physical ailments.
+Though it’s common to focus on achieving optimal physical health, maintaining good mental health is just as important to your overall well-being.
+Mental health is the foundation of a healthy life, because it shapes how you experience everything, from daily tasks to relationships to physical health.
 In fact, studies show there may be links between mental health and heart disease.

-In this post, we’ll examine what comprises good mental well-being, how to identify the state of your mental health, tips to improve your everyday mindset and what positive effects you’ll enjoy as a result of better mental health.
+In this post, we’ll examine what creates mental well-being, how to identify the state of your mental health, tips to improve your everyday mindset and what positive effects you’ll enjoy as a result of better mental health.

 How to Assess Your Mental Well–Being

 When you’re sick, your first instinct is most likely to take your temperature and check if you have a fever.
 That’s great for assessing physical ailments, but how do you screen for mental health?

 The best thing you can do is look for common symptoms that would indicate your mental health needs attention.
 These symptoms may include: